 Plan Analyst is a Windows based program and does not have any special system requirements.
 It will run on computers using Windows 10, and older versions of Windows including 95, NT, 98, 2000, XP, Vista, etc. Plan Analyst requires about 5mb of space on your hard drive.

-All of the questions in the check list and most of the analysis report items are stored in files that can be edited.
-You also have the ability to add code requirements and to add to the check list.
+Plan Analyst provides you with the ability to modify or add requirements to many of the code requirements to produce reports that reflect local requirements.
+All of the questions in the checklist and most of the analysis report items are stored in files that can be edited.
+You also have the ability to add code requirements and to add to the checklist.
 You can make these changes permanent by changing the data file using the setup section of Plan Analyst, or you can edit specific reports for special conditions.

 The input (project description) for a project can take from several to 30 minutes, but ultimately depends on the complexity of the project.
 For example, a 20 story office building can be evaluated in about 20 minutes.
 After you complete your building description input the analysis report is created in seconds.